afragen/git-updater/README.md

 If you develop your plugin on GitHub and it also resides in the WP.org repo, the plugin will preferentially pull updates from WP.org if `GitHub Branch: master`.
 If `GitHub Branch` is anything other than `master` then the update will pull from GitHub.
 Make sure that the version of your plugin uploaded to WP.org has `GitHub Branch: master`.

-The same applies for Bitbucket hosted plugins.
+The same applies for Bitbucket or GitLab hosted plugins.

 ## Remote Installation of Repositories